vasily-kartashov/vasily-kartashov.github.io/_posts/2017-05-11-how-to-run-cronjobs-on-elastic-beanstalk.md

 tags: aws php elastic-beanstalk
 ---

-Although Elastic Beanstalk has a nice option of specifiying a cron tasks and make them run on leader instance it doesn't always work.
-For example the leader might be terminated which shouldn't be an issue within an autoscaling environment, but with a teminated leader all your cron tasks are effectively suspended till next redeployment.
+Elastic Beanstalk offers a convenient option for specifying cron tasks and running them on the leader instance, but there can be issues with this approach.
+For example, if the leader instance is terminated, your cron tasks will be suspended until the next deployment.

-One way to address it is to run cronjobs on every instance but leave early if the current instance is not the "first" in the autoscaling group.
-There are many possible ways to define what "first" should mean in this case.
-One option for example is to sort instance IDs alphabetically.
+To avoid this issue, you can run cron jobs on every instance but have them exit early if the current instance is not the "first" in the autoscaling group.
+There are different ways to define what "first" means in this context.
+One option is to sort instance IDs alphabetically.

-The following PHP snippet illustrates just that
+The following PHP snippet demonstrates how this can be achieved:

 ```php
 $client = new ElasticBeanstalkClient(...);